Scientific Exchange Grants

 Q: Is there a deadline to apply for the Scientific Exchange Grants?

-A: No, but at minimum, all applications must be fully submitted to our online application system 30 days before the start date of your intended research visit.
-If you submit your application less than 30 days before the research visit, your application will be deemed ineligible.
+A: No, but at a minimum all applications must be submitted via our online application system 30 days before the start date of your intended research visit.
+Applications submitted less than 30 days before the research visit are ineligible.
 Please adjust your start date accordingly.

 Q: When will I receive a decision on my grant proposal?

-A: The EMBO Fellowship Office will get back to you with a decision at the latest within four months.
-Please understand that due to a high number of applications and incoming emails, the Fellowship Office cannot give any real-time update on the application status before the final decision is made.
+A: The EMBO Fellowship Office will get back to you with a decision within four months.
+Please understand that due to a high number of applications and incoming emails, the Fellowship Office cannot give real-time update on the application status before the final decision is made.

 A: Yes, you are welcome to start your visit before a decision has been made.
-However, in case of a rejection, EMBO cannot cover any costs incurred.
+In case of an award, the stipend will be paid retrospectively.
+However, in case of a rejection EMBO cannot cover any costs incurred.

 Q: I am still waiting for a decision on my proposal, but the start date of my research visit is approaching.
 Can I postpone my research visit?

-A: Yes, you are welcome to postpone your visit, if all eligibility requirements can still be met.
+A: Yes, you are welcome to postpone your visit if all eligibility requirements are still met.

-Q: In case I undertake my research visit, and then later receive an outcome that my application to EMBO’s Scientific Exchange Grant has been unsuccessful, will EMBO reimburse my expenses?
+Q: In case I undertake my research visit and then later find out that my application was unsuccessful, will EMBO reimburse my expenses?

 A: No, EMBO does not take responsibility for any incurred costs of unsuccessful applications.